Chetanmay1210c/Chetanmay1210c/README.md

-# Chetanmay1210c - Web Developer & Digital Service Provider
+# ChetanJS - Web Developer & Digital Service Provider

 Hello!
 I'm **Chetan**, a skilled **web developer** specializing in building fast, scalable, and SEO-optimized websites and web applications.
 I work with technologies like **Next.js**, **TypeScript**, and **Tailwind CSS** to create custom solutions that provide excellent user experiences.
 Whether you need a modern website, a dynamic web app, or a custom solution tailored to your business needs, I’m here to help!